 Personal Attractiveness Knowledge Intelligence Hard Work

-As conditions and requirements change, entrepreneurs often lose their focus of the big picture, dealing instead with day-to-day problems.
+As conditions and requirements change, entrepreneurs often lose their big picture focus, dealing instead with day-to-day problems.
 It’s vital for owners to stay focused on what has the greatest long-term profit potential.
 The best way is to outsource tasks others can do better and faster.
 (If a furnace fails, a specialist should be called to fix it safely, efficiently and quickly.
 If one’s teeth need attention, a temporary specialist (dentist) or consultant has the tools and up-to-date ability to solve the problem.)

 Business owners must make certain marketing and advertising is truly building a convincing argument.
 Prospects need to be led to purchase the products – regardless of price!
 An unbiased evaluation can be made by a marketing professional temp.
 This is a great way to reduce the company’s dependence on its owner, freeing his/her time to develop new business and/or gain leisure time.